 Panel optimizers condition each panel’s produced electricity and then send it to the main inverter to complete the conversion.
 This allows them to monitor each panel individually and improve production for arrays that are partially shaded (similar to how microinverters function).

-The main downside to panel optimizers is that, though they themselves are often warrantied for 25 years, the string inverter that they feed into is usually only warrantied for around 10-12 years.
+The main downside to panel optimizers is that, though they themselves are often warrantied for 25 years, the string inverter that they feed into is often only warrantied for around 10-12 years.

 The Bottom Line